larntz/lemmy-directory/content/community/feddit.uk/coffee.md

 ---
 title: "Coffee - All Things Coffee"
 name: "coffee"
-description: "This is a community for coffee enthusiasts, be they users of £s10k Espresso setups, Aeropress, Moka Pots, V60 pour-overs or an old sock on top of a pyrex jug to filter out the grinds you just boiled with some water in a pan.Discuss, suggest, debate, have fun!"
+description: "This is a community for coffee enthusiasts, be they users of £10k Espresso setups, Aeropress, Moka Pots, V60 pour-overs or an old sock on top of a pyrex jug to filter out the grinds you just boiled with some water in a pan.Discuss, suggest, debate, have fun!"
 type: community
-date: "2023-06-21 14:54:10"
+date: "2023-06-22 02:20:00"
 draft: false
 nsfw: false
 actor_id: "https://feddit.uk/c/coffee"
 host: feddit.uk
-lastmod: "1969-12-31 19:00:00"
+lastmod: "2023-06-21 15:07:37"
 published: "2023-06-20 22:33:16"
 subscribers: 1
 posts: 0